 Renee Lippa Photo

-At the age of 17, she was sponsored by Picture This Framing and Gallery in Sherwood Park, Alberta to take a class with renowned artist Sue-Ellen Ross.
+At the age of 17, Picture This Framing and Gallery sponsored her to take a class with renowned artist Sue-Ellen Ross.
 Almost immediately, Renee fell in love with Sue-Ellen’s mixed media style and decided to implement some of the same technique into her own work.

+Currently, Renee is a full time artist creating original paintings and commissions.
+Being a self taught artist, she brings a unique style and technique to her work.
+Her love of vibrancy, texture and detail influences her paintings to have a living and breathing feel.
+Renee’s goal as an artist is to not only stimulate the mind with lucid imagery but to encourage the viewer to use their other senses.
 They say a picture can tell a thousand words but a painting can transport you to another place.
-Whether it is a memory of trees swaying in the wind on a warm summer day or a precious moment gazing over a field of flowers with a loved one, I aspire to draw the viewer in to create their own story.
+Whether it is a memory of trees swaying in the wind on a warm summer day or a precious moment gazing over a field of flowers with a loved one, she aspires to draw the viewer in to create their own story.

 To view more of Renee Lippa's work visit: